wchiquito/jj-for-everyone.github.io/src/install.md

 The following command moves the downloaded binary to `~/.local/bin`, which is the customary place for user-local programs.
 `rm -rf /tmp/jj-install` cleans up the temporary download directory.

-Lastly, `exec $SHELL` restarts your shell, which causes its startup scripts to run again.
+Lastly, `exec $SHELL --login` restarts your shell, which causes its startup scripts to run again.
 Some Linux distributions like Ubuntu only add `~/.local/bin` to the `PATH` variable if that directory exists when the terminal is started.
 So, restarting the terminal after installing Jujutsu is a simple way to make sure the system will find the new program.